mb2o/docs/start/views.md

 > **Note:** Before learning about pagination, you should probably read up on [Eloquent models](/docs/database/eloquent).

-To learn about pagination, we'll use a "User" Eloquent model.
+To learn about pagination, we'll use an "User" Eloquent model.
 First, let's define a **per_page** static property on our model.
 This will tell Laravel how many users to show per page when paginating lists of users:

 	class User extends Eloquent {